neurotechuoft/Biosignals-Board/README.md

 ## Project Plan
 ---
 We will be using the ~~ADS1299~~ NeuroSky brainwave [EEG: TGAM] chip to collect, amplify and digitally encode the signal.
-Using its onboard UART features, we will transmit the signal over bluetooth.
+Using its onboard UART features, we will transmit the signal over bluetooth to a laptop.

 [EEG: TGAM]: http://www.seeedstudio.com/document/pdf/TGAM%20Datasheet.pdf